Common Brake Problems in a Car

 Brake Repair Specialists

 Our experienced team will work with you one on one to review your situation and create a customized repair plan, and we guarantee 100% transparency throughout the process.
 In fact, we welcome your questions or concerns as we progress, as this is a great way to ensure your complete satisfaction.
 We have the know-how and equipment to effortlessly perform a number of brake repair jobs, including rotor replacement, brake pad replacement, disc, and drum repair, parking brake adjustments, and fluid replenishment (and so many more!).
 We also offer comprehensive brake inspections and services.
-For a full list of what we can do for you and our shop amenities (such as financing and pick-up and drop-off service), ring us at (408) 688-5828.
+For a full list of what we can do for you and our shop amenities (such as pick-up and drop-off service), ring us at (408) 688-5828.